Blank Work Injury Claim Form Stock Photo

 Workers’ compensation is a system of exchange where employees agree not to sue their employer for work-related injuries and illnesses, and in exchange, medical care and other associated costs are covered by the employer’s workers’ comp insurance.
 Unfortunately, it is all too common for the employer or the insurance company to deny compensation claims or reduce the benefit amount.
-An experienced Winston-Salem workers’ compensation lawyer can help you in many of these situations.
+An experienced workers’ compensation attorney in North Carolina can help you in many of these situations.

 When Your Employer Does Not Have Workers’ Comp Insurance